Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ## Gui-Core visual elements

-Add these few lines to the code of your script?
+Add these few lines to the code of your script.
 This creates a web application to:

 - select scenarios you created,